 My latest project…….a farmhouse style white bench makeover took many twists and turns.
 It had a padded seat and I did all kinds of work and recovered the seat just to find out the thing was all wonky.

 You get the complete tutorial and an update on hubby and his broken arm.

 The bench was painted white when I bought it.
 Not a pretty white.
 Too glossy.

 I got the bench at the Nashville Flea Market.
 The padded seat top wasn’t attached when I bought it but I didn’t think anything about it.

 It had a nice storage area for odds and ends.

 The JTS (hubby, aka Junktion Technical Specialist) removed the screws that were on the bottom side of the padded top.

 We added the wood pegs to the holes to hide the screws.
 And the remaining holes I filled with wood filler.
-The paint was a glossy white and I didn’t care for the shininess at all.
-I painted over the white with Reclaim paint in Off-White.
-It has just a slight sheen, almost a flat look.
+I didn’t care for the shininess of the paint so I brushed on a coat of Beyond Paint in Off-White ((find the paint here)It has just a slight sheen, almost a flat look.

 While the paint was drying I re-covered the bench seat.
-I shopped for fabric at all my local stores searching for something grain sack looking or Buffalo Plaid (big now) or an airy turquoise and brown print.
+I shopped for fabric at all my local stores searching for something grain sack looking or Buffalo Plaid or an airy turquoise and brown print.

 I tried lifting the front edge of the seat and pushing it back so it could be secured with the hinges on the base of the seat.
 No go.
 There was no way the seat top could be attached with the padding on.